 Christian gave me one last chance to make a run for it before we got to his parents’ doorstep, but like hell am I going to let She-Thing prevent me from meeting his parents.
-I was almost scared back to the car when Christian’s mother stood gawking at me momentarily.
+I was almost scared back to the car when Christian’s mother momentarily stood gawking at me.
 Is there something stuck in my teeth?
-She snaps out of her thoughts and greets Christian and me, insisting that I call her Grace, as I insisted she calls me Ana.
+She snaps out of her trance to greet us, insisting that I call her Grace, as I insisted she calls me Ana.

-One of the gentlemen comes over and shakes Christian’s hand—gorgeous older gentleman, tall and handsome, impeccably dressed in summer linen with salt and pepper hair—mostly pepper.
+One of the men comes over and shakes Christian’s hand—gorgeous older gentleman, tall and handsome, impeccably dressed in summer linen with salt and pepper hair—mostly pepper.

 “Son, glad you could make it!” he says.